 I broke camp and headed toward An Tealloch, the famous mountain massif at the south end of the Fisherfield Forrest.
 The morning was warm and I stripped down to a short sleeve shirt while covering my neck with a buff to prevent sunburn.
 I crested the ridge, passing the head of the beautiful Shenneval valley at its base, before dropping down to the hamlet of Dundonnell.
 From there I crossed open moorland to the bottom of Loch Broom and Inverlael.
 I stuck out my thumb when I reached the road to Ullapool and the first car picked me up, dropping me next to the chippy in town.
 I was rudely jolted back to civilization, longing for another night in hills.

 I traveled south over the next few days, stopping in Inverness and Glasgow before flying home.
 I won’t let another six years go by before I visit Scotland again.
-One way or another, I’ll be back next May.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+One way or another, I’ll be back next May.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches